 Just as each metropolitan region is required to develop a TIP, each state is required to develop a Federal Statewide Transportation Improvement Program (FSTIP) pursuant to federal regulations.
 The FSTIP includes all projects with federal funds, those that require a federal action and regionally significant transportation projects throughout the state.
 In California, regional TIPs are included in the FSTIP without modification once approved by the relevant Metropolitan Planning Organization (MTC, in the case of the Bay Area) and after the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), and Federal Environmental Protection Agency (EPA) make their required findings of financial constraint and air quality conformity.
 Projects must be in the FSTIP before funding authorities, such as FTA, FHWA, or the California Department of Transportation (Caltrans), can "obligate" funds (i.e., commit funds to contract) and therefore, before sponsors can actually spend any of these monies.
-Once adopted by MTC, the 2017 TIP will be submitted to Caltrans for incorporation into the FSTIP.
+Once adopted by MTC, the 2019 TIP will be submitted to Caltrans for incorporation into the FSTIP.

-2017 TIP: FEATURES AND HIGHLIGHTS
+2019 TIP: FEATURES AND HIGHLIGHTS

-What investments are included in the 2017 TIP?
+What investments are included in the 2019 TIP?

-The 2017 TIP for the nine-county San Francisco Bay Area includes more than 700 transportation projects with more than \$6.3 billion in committed federal, state, and local funding for federal fiscal years 2016-17 through 2019-20.
-The cumulative project cost for these projects, including funds spent in prior years as well as funding planned for future years, totals over \$44.7 billion.
+The 2019 TIP for the nine-county San Francisco Bay Area includes more than 500 transportation projects with more than \$13.6 billion in committed federal, state, and local funding for federal fiscal years 2018-19 through 2021-22, as well as over 200 projects shown for informational purposes only.
+The cumulative project cost for these projects, including funds spent in prior years as well as funding planned for future years, totals over \$60.5 billion.

-2017 TIP Investments 2017-2020, \$6.3 billion
+2019 TIP Investments

+2019-2022, \$13.6 billion

-2017 TIP Total Project Costs
+2019 TIP Total Project Costs

-All years, \$44.7 billion
+All years, \$60.5 billion

-2017 TIP Investments by County
+2019 TIP Investments by County